xiaoyu-sun/STAT-374-Nonparametric-Inference/README.md

 The original requirements for this project are provided in `project_requirement.pdf`.

-My project report can be viewed in the files `report.pdf` and `report.html`.
+My project report, along with the code, can be viewed in the files `report.pdf` and `report.html`.